-Brave, righteous, courageous!
-The goddess of power, symbolising ‘shakti’, Maa Durga is the Divine Mother, the protector of all from evil and misery.
-The Hindu mythology introduces Durga as the fearless, formidable warrior goddess who slays a vicious demon after he was rendered invincible by any man or god.
-Her three fierce eyes, her ten hands holding ten weapons, her ride on the lion – each depict her unassailable vigour.
-Today she stands tall, as a glaring example of feminine energy on earth, so much so that Durga Puja has become a celebration of women and ‘Durga’, a synonym for women empowerment!
+Hindu mythology introduces Durga as the fearless, formidable warrior goddess who slays a vicious demon after he has been rendered invincible by any man or god.
+Her three fierce eyes, her ten hands holding ten weapons, and her ride on the lion depict her unassailable vigour.
+Today she stands tall as a glaring example of feminine energy on earth, so much so that Durga Puja has become a celebration of women and “Durga”, a synonym for women’s empowerment!

 The Legend of Durga